martin-tornqvist/ia/README.md

     $ git submodule init
     $ git submodule update

-## Fetching source
+## Fetching the source code

-If you aren't familiar with using Git, you can download whole source code directly [as compressed archive](https://github.com/InfraArcana/ia/archive/master.zip).
+If you aren't familiar with Git, you can download the whole project directly [as a compressed archive](https://github.com/InfraArcana/ia/archive/master.zip).

 ## Linux

-The instructions below are written and tested for Ubuntu 12.10
+The instructions below are written and tested for Linux Mint 18

 ### Building Infra Arcana